 It is not only during and after exercise that you need to pay attention to your fluids, but the drinks you consume throughout the entire day can affect dehydration when exercising.
 Excessive caffeine and alcohol consumption encourage the onset of dehydration, due to their diuretic nature.
 A diuretic is a product that increases the body’s production of urine by inhibiting the hormone needed for the absorption of water into the blood, this stops the kidneys absorbing the water and so is passed out by urine.

-Consumption of such diuretics will inevitably result in dehydration, due to the increase of water being released from the body.
+Consumption of such diuretics can result in dehydration, due to the increase of water being released from the body.
 As enjoyable as alcohol and caffeine can be, when carrying out exercise, particularly that of high intensity in which sweat is released, it is important to avoid alcohol and over-consumption of caffeine.
+That said, there is some evidence to suggest that consumption of caffeine could aid your running performance.